White Bumps on the Penis: Normal, PPP, or an STD?

 - No pain or irritation

-They are simply a normal skin feature and do not require treatment.
+Fordyce spots are simply a normal skin feature and do not require treatment.
+They are very different from Pearly Penile Papules.
+For more information read Pearly penile papules vs fordyce spots.

 3. Genital Warts (HPV)